anouchk/Dataharvest17_hands_on/README.md

 # Dataharvest17_hands_on
 Hands-on session at Dataharvest 2017 in Mechelen about EU CO2 market.

 Find here the slides and the data split by country.
+Have fun !